Michihiro Kuroda

 Michihiro Kuroda (黒田 倫弘, Kuroda Michihiro), or Rin (born June 6, 1972) to his fans, was the lead vocalist in the Japanese group Iceman.
 The group lasted from about 1996–1999.
 Since then Michihiro has pursued a solo career.
 Michihiro has released 10 CDs and videos, along with 6 books.

 In 2006 he teamed up with Iceman guitarist Kenichi Ito once again for a more rock oriented group known as Scarecrow.
 The group has released a single, titled "Steal your misery".
 2006-2009 Scarecrow has released 2 albums and 4 singles and 2 live videos.

 Michihiro Kuroda continues his career as a rock vocalist well known for his high live performance quality, releasing album and music videos every year.

 From 2000 to 2013, he released 10 albums.

-Also released live videos from every national album live tours.
+He released live videos from every national album live tours.

-During this decade he collaborated with musicians such as Tokiko Kato, Naoto Kine(TM Network), Haruichi Shindo(Porno Graffitti).
+During this decade he collaborated with musicians such as Tokiko Kato, Naoto Kine (TM Network), Haruichi Shindo (Porno Graffitti).

 After 2011 Tōhoku earthquake and tsunami, he joined volunteering activity "Stand Up Japan" held by Takanori Nishikawa.